top of page

 ABOUT ME

-I am currently a Senior Associate Dean for College Initiatives and Interdisciplinary Programs and a Carolina Distinguished Professor & Endowed Chair in Marine Studies in the College of Arts & Sciences at the University of South Carolina.
-As a Senior Associate Dean, I have direct oversight of a number of interdisciplinary units and institutes as well as college initiatives that encompass faculty scholarship grants, fellowships, and mentorship programs.
-My research focuses on the biogeochemical cycling of phosphorus and carbon and how these elements are influenced by both natural and anthropogenic processes.
-Over the past two decades, I've authored or co-authored more than 130 peer-reviewed articles, including lead author publications in the journals Science and Nature and have been continuously supported by substantial, multi-year research and education grants from the National Science Foundation and the National Aeronautics and Space Administration, among others.
+I am a Carolina Distinguished Professor & Endowed Chair in Marine Studies in the McCausland College of Arts & Sciences at the University of South Carolina.
+My research focuses on nutrient, carbon, and contaminant biogeochemistry, sinking particle fluxes, and the application of naturally occurring radionuclides to understand freshwater, coastal, and open-ocean processes.
+Over the past two decades, I have authored or co-authored more than 150 peer-reviewed articles, including lead-author publications in Science and Nature, and have been continuously supported by substantial, multi-year research and education grants from the National Science Foundation and the National Aeronautics and Space Administration, among others.
 My research honors include the Early Career Award in Oceanography from AGU and Fulbright and Marie Curie Fellowships.
-In 2015 I was named an AAAS Fellow, and in 2017, was named an ASLO Sustaining Fellow.
-I love to teach and mentor students and received the University of South Carolina’s Distinguished Professor of the Year Award, the SC SEC Faculty Achievement Award, and was named the UofSC Outstanding Faculty Advisor of the Year.
-In 2014, I was honored to receive the Sulzman Award for Excellence in Education and Mentoring from the Biogeosciences Section of AGU and the 2021 Oceanography Society's Mentoring Award for Excellence and Innovation in Mentoring the Next Generation of Ocean Scientists.
-I am regularly called upon by national and international scientific and policy agencies and currently serve as the Chair of the Ocean Studies Board and a member of Sciencemoms, a group founded to help moms concerned about climate change who are seeking more knowledge and how they can help.
-I earned a B.S. in chemistry and oceanography from the University of Washington and a Ph.D. in oceanography from the Woods Hole Oceanographic Institute/Massachusetts Institute of Technology Joint Program in 1999.
+I am a AAAS, ASLO , and Oceanography Fellow.
+I love to teach and mentor students and have received the University of South Carolina’s Distinguished Professor of the Year Award, the SC SEC Faculty Achievement Award, and received USC's Outstanding Faculty Advisor of the Year.
+I was honored to receive the Sulzman Award for Excellence in Education and Mentoring from the Biogeosciences Section of AGU, the Oceanography Society's Mentoring Award for Excellence and Innovation in Mentoring the Next Generation of Ocean Scientists, and the Outstanding Educator Award from the Association for Women Geoscientists.
+I am regularly called upon by national and international scientific and policy agencies and currently serve as the Chair of the NAS Ocean Studies Board, the White House Ocean Research Advisory Panel, and as a member of Sciencemoms, a group founded to help moms concerned about climate change who are seeking more knowledge and how they can help.
+I earned B.S. degrees in chemistry and oceanography from the University of Washington and a Ph.D. in oceanography from the Woods Hole Oceanographic Institute/Massachusetts Institute of Technology Joint Program in 1999.

 Exports.jpeg